 Older data loggers, such as the CR800-series and CR1000, use a different method to measure EC.
-Refer to the CR1000 example program at www.campbellsci.com/downloads/cs547a-program-examples
+Refer to the CR1000 example program at www.campbellsci.eu/downloads/cs547a-program-examples of for more information.

 1. Measure the voltage output using the BrFull() CRBasic instruction.
 The BrFull() instruction has the following format: